-Edited by Mian Sheilette Ong, Eng, Lynn
+Edited by Mian Sheilette Ong, Eng, Lynn, Nuance and 1 other

 Everything About Head Lice, Eggs, and Nits

-The female head lice lay lice eggs.
+The female head lice lay eggs.
 These eggs are almost invisible to the naked eye because they're tiny and they blend into the color of your hair.
 Female head lice usually lay their eggs on the hair shafts near the hair roots.
 They attach with an adhesive that's naturally waterproof.
 That is why they cannot be blown or washed away.

 By the time the head lice eggs hatch, they leave empty eggshells behind.
 These are called nits.
 You could confuse nits with hairspray flakes, sand, or dandruff.
 Like the lice eggs, nits still have their adhesives so they cannot be removed that easily.
 Nits differ in coloration (brownish yellow, white).
 As the hair grows, the attached nits are found away from the roots.
 Since nits are indications of lice infestation, many schools do not admit children who have them.
 It is important for parents to check their children's heads for nits and eggs on a regular basis so that lice treatment could be performed immediately.
 Removing nits and lice eggs takes patience and a fine-toothed comb.

 Life Cycle of Head Lice

 Head lice have three phases in their life cycle (40-50 days):